April 7, 2021

 You should always follow manufacturer specifications for parts and fluids if your machine is under warranty.
 Not following the directions can void your manufacturer warranty.

 Now should you pick rib eye every time?
-It depends on your budget, risk tolerance and the occassion.
+It depends on your budget, risk tolerance and the occasion.
 If your engine is under warranty then choosing a rib eye is a lot better than losing your insurance coverage and risking your house burning down.

 Engines often show symptoms of problems or stress.
 Keep a lookout for the following: